Kinuseka/GoGo-Downloader/README.md

 ~~Dont forget to clone this repository in order to download the program~~

 **Before you start the python program:**
--Make sure your directory is the same as the script's -Make sure you have external storage permissions enabled
+-Make sure your directory is the same as the program's directory

+-Make sure you have external storage permissions enabled

 # To start: